seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Enter CLAUDIO*

-Look, here’s the warrant, Claudio, for thy death:
+Look, here's the warrant, Claudio, for thy death:
-’Tis now dead midnight, and by eight to-morrow
+'Tis now dead midnight, and by eight to-morrow
 Thou must be made immortal.
-Where’s Barnardine?
+Where's Barnardine?

 **CLAUDIO**
-As fast lock’d up in sleep as guiltless labour
+As fast lock'd up in sleep as guiltless labour
-When it lies starkly in the traveller’s bones:
+When it lies starkly in the traveller's bones:
 He will not wake.

 **Provost**